Law of Vatican City: Fundamental Law

+In April 2023, Pope Francis promulgated a new Fundamental Law.
+This new version entered into force the same year.

+Curia law

-The Fundamental Law governs the civil government of Vatican City State, while the apostolic constitution Pastor Bonus governs the Roman Curia which assists the pope in the governance of the Catholic Church.
-In April 2019, it was announced that a document titled Praedicate Evangelium (“Preach the Gospel”) will serve as the new apostolic constitution governing the Roman Curia, which Pope Francis was expected to promulgate on 29 June 2019.
+The apostolic constitution Praedicate evangelium governs the Roman Curia which assists the pope in the governance of the Catholic Church.

 Positive civil and penal law

 Most of the positive and penal civil law—in contrast to canon law with civil effects—is based on the Italian code from 1889.
 It was outdated in many ways.
 This was amended in a major fashion in 2013 to include a number of United Nations Conventions the state has signed over the years, as well as bringing it up to date.
 The penal code now includes specifics defining money laundering, explicit listing of sexual crimes, and violating confidentiality.
 Since life imprisonment was abolished by Pope Francis in 2013, the maximum penalty is 30 to 35 years of imprisonment.

-In 2008, the Vatican announced that it will no longer automatically adopt new Italian laws, as many Italian laws diverge from Catholic doctrine.
+In 2008, Vatican City announced that it will no longer automatically adopt new Italian laws, as many Italian laws diverge from Catholic doctrine.
 The announcement came in the wake of conflict over right-to-life issues following the Eluana Englaro case.
 Existing law provided that Italian laws were accepted automatically except on bilateral treaties or those that have a sharp divergence with basic canon law.
 Under the new procedure, the Vatican would examine Italian laws before deciding whether to adopt them.
 However, as the Vatican had not always accepted Italian laws under the old procedure little would change, with one newspaper commentator calling the announcement a "masked warning" to the Italian government.

 On March 29, 2019, one month after a historic Vatican sex abuse summit was held, Pope Francis issued a new Vatican City law requiring Vatican City officials, including those in the Roman Curia, and foreign nuncios affiliated with the Vatican government, to report sex abuse.
 Failure to do so can result in a fine of up to 5,000 euros (about $5,600) or, in the case of a Vatican gendarme, up to six months in prison.
 The statute of limitations was also increased from 4 years to 20 years and any Vatican employee found guilty will be dismissed on a mandatory basis.
 On May 9, 2019, a new law was issued to male and female church workers not just in the Vatican, but throughout the world to disclose any report of sex abuse.

 In February 2021, Pope Francis amended articles 17, 376, 379 of the penal code of the Vatican.
 "These changes may affect the Vatican’s impending trial of the 39-year-old Italian woman Cecilia Marogna, who has been accused of embezzlement, which she denies."

 In April 2021, Pope Francis published an apostolic letter motu proprio to change some articles so that Vatican City court can judge cardinals and bishops.